 ![]() |

 C1047: Fantaisie Brillante sur Carmen by François Borne transcribed for bass clarinet and piano by Rocco Parisi.
 Billaudot, 2002, SS, 23 + 10 pages.
 A challenging transcription of this work originally for flute and piano.
-A low E-flat instrument is all that is needed and much of this piece is in the clarion and altissimo. | |
+A low E-flat instrument is all that is needed.
+Much of this piece is in the clarion and altissimo. | |

 ![]() |